All Episodes

 The gentleman from Florida has three minutes as well.

-I'm prepared to close if he is.
+I advise the gentleman from Florida, I'm prepared to close if he is.

-Mr. Speaker, I yield the balance of my time to my great uh friend from North Dakota, Mr. Armstrong.
+Mr. Speaker, I yield the balance of my time to my great friend from North Dakota, Mr. Armstrong.

-Gentleman from North Dakota, Mr. Armstrong is recognized with the remaining three minutes.
+Gentleman from North Dakota, Mr. Armstrong, is recognized with the remaining three minutes.

 Thank you, Mr. Speaker.